SquadcastHub/terraform-provider-squadcast/docs/resources/ger.md

 page_title: "squadcast_ger Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
-  Global Event Rules aims to simplify the process of configuring alerting in Squadcast by allowing users to create global rulesets for routing alerts to the correct service.
+  Global Event Ruleset (GER) is a centralized set of rules that defines service routes for incoming events.
 ---

 # squadcast_ger (Resource)

-Global Event Rules aims to simplify the process of configuring alerting in Squadcast by allowing users to create global rulesets for routing alerts to the correct service.
+Global Event Ruleset (GER) is a centralized set of rules that defines service routes for incoming events.

 ## Example Usage